mcisco1/ransomware-behavior-detector/README.md

 - Full-stack security dashboard with live SSE event streaming
 - XSS-safe DOM rendering and SSE reconnection handling
 - Comprehensive test coverage across all subsystems

+# NOTE, AI used in some parts of README to help depict architecture and speed things up when writing purpose and technologies needed.
+Most logic/functionality was done by me